 You might get some strange looks but if it stops any pain then it is probably worth it.

 Use Vaseline to Prevent Friction

-Vaseline is a cheap and a really simple solution to prevent the toe rub that you sometimes get when you wear flip flops.
+Vaseline is a cheap and really simple solution to prevent the toe rub that you sometimes get when you wear flip-flops.

 Just dab some either on your skin in between your toes to help stop the toe post from hurting or place the petroleum Jelly on the actual post itself.

 You can buy Vaseline in relatively small tins now which means it is the perfect product to place in your pocket or bag.

 Try Using Baby Powder to Stop Your Flip Flops Rubbing